leidegre/leidegre.github.com/_posts/2017-09-24-azure-resource-manager.md

 The Azure resource explorer ties together these two pices of information to build a catalog of everything that is and everything that can be done.
 While the Azure resource explorer can show you API version information, I'm going to assume it's only showing you the latest really.

 An overview of the things outline here for the Azure portal can be found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-supported-services).

+A final note, the APIs appear to have changed quite a bit over the years.
+If you look at the resource manager APIs from 2 years ago (2015 era) those are vastly different from the APIs we have now (2017).
+I have found the more recent APIs to be much better organized and easier to navigate, the schemas appear to be well written, credit to Microsoft for that.